 Additional expenditures are only added to the cost if it is probable that the future economic benefits associated with the asset will flow to the Company and the cost can be measured reliably.
 All other subsequent expenses are expensed in the period they arise.

 Depreciation principles for tangible assets

 Depreciation is recognized on a straight-line basis over the estimated useful life of the asset.
 Land is not depreciated.
-The useful lives and residual values of assets on an annual basis at the least.
+The useful lives and residual values of assets are re-assessed at least on an annual basis.

 Impairment of tangible and intangible assets as well as holdings in a joint venture